Fix Invalid or Misspelled ARIA Attributes

 Invalid attribute issues often appear alongside:

-ARIA typos often hide in component libraries or get copy-pasted across pages.
-Unlighthouse scans your entire site to find every invalid ARIA attribute, so you can fix typos in one place and ensure consistent accessibility across all pages.
+ARIA typos hide in component libraries or get copy-pasted across pages.
+Unlighthouse scans your entire site to find every invalid ARIA attribute, so you can fix typos in one place and make sure accessibility is consistent across all pages.